Seunope/typescript-backend/README.md

 ***

 ## Database Setup
-Create DB called "Korapay" on PhpMyAdmin or another Mysql management you have on your machine
+Create DB called "Korapay" on PhpMyAdmin or another Mysql management software you have on your machine

 ## Project Set up
 `git clone https://gitlab.com/korapay-assessment/be-ope-mesonrale.git`

 `npm i`

+ In the root of the floder, convert the .env.sample to .env

 `npm run dev`

 Go to http://localhost:3000/api-docs to view docs

 ## Project Test
 `npm run migrate`

 `npm run seed:a`

 `npm run dev`

- Go to swagger http://localhost:3000/api-docs/#/auth/post_auth_login    and login as email: user1@g.com password:123456
+ Go to swagger http://localhost:3000/api-docs/#/auth/post_auth_login    and login with

+  **email**: user1@g.com
+  **password**: 123456

+  Copy the token from the reponsed body after login action is excuted on swagger.

- copy the token and place in .env file variable TEST_TOKEN
+  Paste the copied token  into .env file variable TEST_TOKEN

   The token is valid for one hour

  `npm run test`

 ## Assumptions
+1. User has msql server install on computer
+2. user runs Node 15.7 or latest
+3. Only autheticated user can create post, reply, rate and subscribe to question
+4. Unautheticated user can perform Find all and Find by id opperation accross alll the REST apis
+5. User can rate questions and answers

 ## Requirement not Covered
+None

 ## Issued Faced
+None

 ## Improvement suggestions
+None

 ## Acknowledgment